-Credit: ShutterstockProject management certifications have remained on the top IT certification lists for years.
+Credit: ShutterstockProject management certifications have claimed a place in every top IT certification list for years.
 That's because project managers are important to IT operations of all kinds.
-Whether you're interested in becoming an IT project manager or want to add project management to the list of your soft skills, these top 5 certifications will help you complement your technical skills, and in turn increase their value.
+Whether you're interested in becoming an IT project manager or want to add project management to the list of your soft skills, these five leading certifications will help you complement your technical skills, and in turn increase your value.

 If you're wondering why this should be the case, think about what project management means and involves for a moment.
 It has everything to do with planning, scheduling, budgeting for, and then executing and reporting on projects of all shapes and sizes.
-Because anything and everything that IT does can be understood or handled as a project of some kind -- either a "one of a kind" activity that happens only once or very seldom (think hardware or OS upgrades, or migrating from older to newer platforms or infrastructures), or a recurring series of activities that repeat regularly (think security patches, software updates, or other regular maintenance tasks) -- project management is incredibly important to IT operations of all kinds.
+Because anything and everything that IT does can be understood or handled as a project of some kind — either a "one of a kind" activity that happens only once or very seldom (think hardware or OS upgrades, or migrating from older to newer platforms or infrastructures), or a recurring series of activities that repeat regularly (think security patches, software updates or other regular maintenance tasks) — project management is incredibly important to IT operations of all kinds.